elisacangialosi/firstassignment/README.md

 Overview
 --------

+Which is the goal?
 The goal of wtf-packages-report is to explore the packages in my R installation.

 How many packages installed?
 I have 399 add-on packages installed.